 Acupressure is an ancient healing art that’s based on the traditional Chinese medicine practice of acupuncture.
-With acupressure, pressure is applied to specific places on your body.
+With acupressure, you put pressure on specific places on your body.
 These places are called acupoints.
 Pressing these points can help release muscle tension and promote blood circulation.
 It can also relieve many common side effects of chemotherapy.

 You can do acupressure at home by using your fingers to apply pressure to different acupoints.
-Watch the video or follow the steps below to learn how to perform acupressure to reduce pain and headaches.
+Watch this video or follow the steps below to learn how to do acupressure to reduce pain and headaches.

 Pressure Point LI-4 (Hegu)

 Pressure point LI-4, also called Hegu, is located between the base of your thumb and index finger.
 Doing acupressure on this point to relieve pain and headaches.

 - Using your right thumb and index finger, find the space on your left hand between the base of your left thumb and index finger (see Figure 1).